 |1.
 The Daily Schedule

-Each of the scheduled classes of the day is 75 or 80 minutes in length.
+Each of the scheduled classes of the day is 75 minutes in length.
 Travel time is provided between periods 1 and 2.
 Students are to be in classrooms and ready to begin at the designated start time of each class.

 Gym activities stop, gym cleared